California Symphony: List of Young American Composers-in-Residence

-"Orchestra X"

-The "Orchestra X" project garnered attention in the arts administration and non-profit business fields.
-The call for participants went out in August 2016, asking for volunteers to attend two California Symphony concerts and then attend a discussion about the experience in October, over pizza and beers.

-Executive Director Aubrey Bergauer detailed the process and the findings on her blog.
-Results were posted in November 2016, including main takeaways and what California Symphony staff have done to address the concerns that were brought to light.
-Some of the main findings of the project included the fact that "the music is not the problem."
-Instead, items listed as specifically needing help were the organization's website, the seat selection process, and questions such as "What do I wear?" and "When do I clap?"

-Two years after the project ran, "Orchestra X: Chapter 2" was published on Bergauer's blog, listing the changes the California Symphony staff had made since the program's results were released.
+Education

+The Symphony runs a number of education programs.

 Sound Minds

 "Inspired by the El Sistema program of Venezuela, California Symphony began Sound Minds as a pilot program at Downer Elementary in San Pablo in 2012.
-Now serving all second through sixth grade students at Downer Elementary who wish to participate, the program remains completely free of charge to students and families."
+Now serving all second- through sixth-grade students at Downer Elementary who wish to participate, the program remains completely free of charge to students and families."

 Sound Minds provides music instruction to elementary school pupils in addition to other academic work, three days a week.
-Downer Elementary is in a low-income neighborhood.
-NPR states that "the school serves mainly struggling Latino families, many of them immigrants from Mexico.
+Downer Elementary is in a low-income neighborhood and, according to NPR, "serves mainly struggling Latino families, many of them immigrants from Mexico.
 More than 95 percent of its students receive free and reduced-price lunch."
 Downer's previous principal, Marco Gonzales, is especially encouraging of the program.
-He states that it "gives kids a place to belong" and is "one of the most exciting things I've ever done in a school setting."
+He stated that it "gives kids a place to belong" and is "one of the most exciting things I've ever done in a school setting."

-The symphony tracks Sound Minds students throughout their experience in the program.
-Even just one year in the program shows increase in a student's academic scores.
+The Symphony tracks Sound Minds students throughout their experience in the program.
+After just one year in the program, students' academic scores tend to increase.
 In 2017, the California Symphony secured a collaboration with the East Bay Center for Performing Arts, allowing Sound Minds graduates to pursue the competitive Young Artist Diploma Program.

-Other information

-Reader's Digest magazine chose the California Symphony as the Best Symphony Orchestra in America in its May 2005 issue, citing the group's Young American Composer-in-Residence Program as well as its focus on young musicians and American composers.
+Fresh Look

-In 2018 and 2019, the Symphony ran a summer adult education program called Fresh Look: The Symphony Exposed.
-The program runs for four weeks and is led by instructor Scott Foglesong.
-The slides from the 2018 program may be found here.
+Beginning in 2018, the Symphony has run a summer adult education program called Fresh Look: The Symphony Exposed.
+The program is led by instructor Scott Foglesong.

+Education concerts

+The Symphony announced a new education concert series to begin in the fall of 2024, to include music by former Young Composer in Residence Mason Bates.